cognitedata/cognite-synthetic-tags/README.md

 With **Synthetic Tags** this becomes:
  1. define any custom column-wise calculations
- 2. make a dict with specifications (a single tag or an expression involving multiple tags)
+ 2. make a dict with specifications for columns (a single tag, or an expression involving multiple tags and functions)
  3. fetch and calculate in one step